menjaraz/menjaraz/README.md

-- 👋 Hi, I’m @menjaraz.
-Accountant by education but fond of coding.
-I'm also an Hobbyist Beekeeper.
+- 👋 Hi, I’m @menjaraz, Tech savvy!
+Accountant by education but fond of coding since graduating: #delphi #golang #dlang
--
-- Tech savvy: #delphi #golang #dlang
+- I'm also an Hobbyist Beekeeper.
 -

 <!---